 It is possible to join a guided tour with your rental car.
 The tour fee is US$4,555.00 per person (2 people, 1 room, 1 convertible car).
-Furthermore, you need to pay the one-way fee at the rental location in Chicago (approx US$1,400 with tax).
+Furthermore, you need to pay the one-way fee at the rental location in Chicago (from US$650.00 + tax).
 If you should break down on the road our tour guides would not be allowed to work on your car- you need to call roadside assistance.
 You pay your own gas and insurance, National Park entrance fees and Hotel parking fees.
 Not allowed to merge with the Motorcycles.
 You will be part of all activities, the Free Grand Canyon Helicopter Ride, receive the Free Riding jackets, as well as participate in our hosted Welcome- and Farewell Celebrations.
 We take care of your vehicle rental.

 Trike Supplement along with the additional one way is: US$1,725.00.
 We only have a few in our national fleet so let us know to book soon so we can get it locked up.